kurttheviking/orchard-js/README.md

 - a `Function` that returns a [JSON-stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)-able `Object`
 - a `Function` that returns a `Promise` that resolves to a [JSON-stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)-able `Object`

-The promise is rejected if there is an error resolving the `primingFunction`.
+The `Promise` is rejected if there is an error resolving the `primingFunction`.
 Rejected cache calls are not persisted.

 **Warning:** The `key` resolution process does not have the same stampede protections as the priming function.
 Instead, if `key` is a `Function`, it is invoked on every cache call.
 If you plan to remotely resolve the key you may want to consider caching the `key` function as well.